scop/bash-completion/README.md

      is in the directory `<prefix>/bin` or `<prefix>/sbin`, the directory `<prefix>/share/bash-completion` is considered.
   4. `XDG_DATA_DIRS` (or the system directories `/usr/local/share:/usr/share`
      if empty).
-The subdirectory `bash-completion` of each paths in `XDG_DATA_DIRS` separated by colons is considered.
+The subdirectory `bash-completion` of each path in `XDG_DATA_DIRS` separated by colons is considered.

   The completion files of the name `<cmd>.bash` or `<cmd>`, where `<cmd>` is